zhangce/kbp/README.md

 }
 ```

-**Input:** the list of mentions in a sentence.
+**Input:** the list of mentions in a sentence, with information about each mention and about the whole sentence.
 Specically, each line in the input to this extractor UDF is a row of the input query in TSV format, e.g.:

     TODO

-**Output:** rows in `mentions` table, e.g.:
+**Output:** rows in `relation_mention_features` table, e.g.:

     TODO